Get Carter: Cast

 Mike Hodges recruited a band of experienced character actors to play the small supporting roles.
-Godfrey Quigley was cast as Eddie, a colleague of Frank Carter's.
+Godfrey Quigley was cast as Eddie Appleyard, a colleague of Frank Carter's.
 Kevin Brennan appears as Harry the card-player.
 Ben Aris, who plays one of the architects, had previously appeared in such films as if...., The Charge of the Light Brigade and Hamlet.

 Carl Howard's character of the assassin, "J", is only identified by the initial on his ring, in his only film role, and an appropriate mystery surrounds his real identity.
 His name does not appear on the credits of some prints.
 Mike Hodges explained that Howard was an extra in his TV film Rumour, and the director gave him a line to say, but another extra was wrongly credited.
 Hodges promised he would make it up to him and cast him in Carter, but his name was missed off some of the original prints.
+If you look closely, the assassin also appears briefly in the same train compartment as Jack approaches Newcastle.
 When the film credits were printed in the Radio Times and TV Times, Howard was also trimmed.
 Hodges said in 2002 that "Carl and credits don't seem destined for each other".